tlentali/tlentali.github.io/books/books.md

-Books.
+### Books.

-They accumulate slowly but surely in my home.
+They accumulate slowly, but surely in my home.
-Books that I havn't read of course.
+Books that I haven't read of course.
 We need a plan to optimize my reading process.
-Nothing on Arxiv about optimized reading book in a special order, nothing on Google...
+Nothing on **Arxiv** about optimized reading book in a special order, nothing on **Google**...
-However, ChatGPT advises us to prioritize short books in order to keep a sens of accomplishment.
+However, **ChatGPT** advises us to prioritize short books in order to keep a sens of accomplishment.
 But, when I finished all the small reads, the problem stay the same : how do I read this tone of books ?
-Ok, we need a blend of the chatGPT approche and a little bit of sens of reality.
+Ok, we need a blend of the **ChatGPT** approche and a little bit of common sense.
-We need to slalom, we need to tempere : we need to altern between book size.
+We need to slalom, we need to temperate : we need to alternte between book size.

 First, the data.